Battling record COVID-19 surge, Rajasthan urges Centre to increase oxygen quota | Health

 Sharma further requested the Centre to ensure a steady supply of Remdesvir vaccines, used for the treatment of coronavirus infection, to the state, according to the statement.

-Rajasthan's COVID-19 tally surged to 4,53,407 on Wednesday with 14,622 fresh cases – the sixth record daily jump in as many days, according to an official bulletin.
+With 14,622 COVID-19 cases on Wednesday, Rajasthan registered a record daily rise for the sixth straight day that pushed the state's cumulative tally to 4,53,407, according to a bulletin.

-Sixty-two more people succumbed to the disease, taking the state's death toll to 3,330, the bulletin stated.
+The total number of deaths in the state climbed to 3,330 as 62 more people succumbed to the disease, the bulletin stated.

+Meanwhile, the Rajasthan government ordered private hospitals with 100 or more beds to reserve 50 per cent of them for COVID-19 patients.

+The order issued by Health Secretary Siddharth Mahajan further asked private hospitals with more than 60 and less than 100 beds to reserve 40 per cent of them for COVID-19 patients.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)